mk-fg/fgtk/README.md

 Not sure why people have such strong opinions on that trivial matter, but I find it easier never to mention that I use such script ;)

+##### distribute_regen

+Tool to auto-update python package metadata in setup.py and README files.

+Uses python ast module to parse setup.py to find "version" keyword there and update it (via simple regex replacement, not sure if ast can be converted back to code properly), based on date and current git revision number, producing something like "12.04.58" (year.month.revision-since-month-start).

+Also generates README.pypi (plaintext) from README.md (Markdown), if both are present and there's no README or README.rst.

+Designed to be used from pre-commit hook, like `ln -s /path/to/distribute_regen .git/hooks/pre-commit`, to update version number before every commit.

 ### Misc